teejl/the_Mathematician/README.md

    How do we know there is a better pdf for some given data?
    Do some sets of data follow multiple pdfs?

+## Financial Analysis

+My favorite way to apply my mathematics is through unpredictable patterns in pricing and balances.
+Basically any quantitative value I can get my hands on that aren't obviously predictable.
+An example is a stock price or what the balance for a company will be in a month.

+Lately I have been dealing with a lot of quantitative data.
+There is a lot of quantitative data available.
+I want to try to find a trend or pattern.
+Find a method of a sort so I can predict what is going to happen next.
+That or be able to come out with some type of measure; that is, to show that a certain set of data has these attributes.
+I have begin searching for a predictability using Probability, Statistics, and Numerical Analysis.

+The first step I have taken into understanding a set of data is mastering Taylor's Polynomial.
+Taylor's Polynomial is a way to approximate by a function about a point.
+This can be useful if a pattern has already been figured out.
+I can use this to know I have found a pattern.
+Well I suppose if the pattern is able to be written as a function.

+The next step is getting a function from a set of data.
+I can do this by using interpolation.
+There are many methods for interpolating points.
+Interpolation is finding an approximation in the form of a function of some given quantitative data.
+I should note that this cannot approximate points outside of a the data.
+This is strictly used for points within the interval of the data.
+If a pattern does repeat with interpolation we can proceed to use taylor's polynomials to find what will happen next.

+I have already gone over the methods of the basic polynomial interpolation.
+It seems somewhat straight forward, but computing the polynomial can result in difficulties with computation time and memory storage.
+This was my first attempt at approximating data, and it isn't a bad approach, however I feel that I am looking for something that doesn't blow up outside of the data points.
+An interpolation that is more controlled.

+Another type of interpolation I have looked into is Lagrange Interpolation.
+I have no idea where to begin with this.
+It seems very interesting and can prove useful for predicting stabilized time series or finding a sort of pattern.
+I have reason to beleive that there are some similarities with this and fourier analysis.
+Nonetheless I still need more of a conceptial grasp on Lagrange Polynomial before I move further in my studies.

+My end goal of all of this is to see what role interpolation has in unpredictable patterns.
+I understand there is alot of random involved with finance.
+If a direct pattern cannot be found, then maybe a pattern can be found with predicting the chances that something will happen next; that is, we can predict the probability distribution function.